Alsatux/WebSocketsServer/README.txt

 - Rename the index.html file if needed
 - Place the file to your favorite webserver (Apache or other)
 - Open Firefox
-- Point to the file - if all if good, you should read a "CONNECTED" message on screen
+- Point to the file - if all right, you should read a "CONNECTED" message

 Settings
 --------